lbryio/lbry.com/content/faq/youtube.md

 If you are signing into the LBRY for the first time, you'll be presented with an option to claim your channel.
 If the channel is still queued, you'll be able to claim it from the Channels page (right hand side above Publishes) after its synced.
 Existing app users can also claim their channels via the Channels page.
 If you created any channels or published content locally before initiating this step, see the [cleanup section](#cleanup).

-**Note that if you choose not turn on wallet sync during your sign up process, that it is vital that you have a [backup of your wallet](/faq/how-to-backup-wallet) after the transfer process is initiated.**
+**Note: if you choose not enable wallet sync during your sign up process, it is vital that you have a [backup of your wallet](/faq/how-to-backup-wallet) after the transfer process is initiated.**

 ![claim](https://spee.ch/2/sync-faq-2.png)